 Metatarsal fractures represent a higher level of injury to the foot and ankle, and as such, proper identification, treatment, and rehabilitation is paramount to the successful outcome and expedient return to function of the injured worker.
-These injuries can occur as the result of direct blunt trauma, such as an object falling on a foot or a worker striking his foot against another object, via indirect means, such as twisting mechanism or misstep, or from repetitive microtrauma leading to a stress fracture.
+These injuries can occur as the result of direct blunt trauma, such as an object falling on a foot or a worker striking his/her foot against another object, via indirect means, such as twisting mechanism or misstep, or from repetitive microtrauma leading to a stress fracture.

-Most often these injuries can be treated nonoperatively, however, when the mechanics of the foot are significantly affected because of displaced fractures, reduction is necessary and this is usually via ORIF.
+Most often these injuries can be treated non-operatively, however when the mechanics of the foot are significantly affected because of displaced fractures, reduction is necessary, and this is usually via ORIF.

 The nature of the worker's occupation will often dictate when return to function will occur.
-The treating physician determines when return to work will no longer interfere with healing or put the worker at risk for reinjury.
-Often though the patient is allowed to return to sedentary desk work when soft tissue swelling and patient's comfort level allows.
+The treating physician determines when return to work will no longer interfere with healing or put the worker at risk for re-injury.
 This occurs typically 2-3 weeks after surgery, or 1-2 weeks with closed management of minimally displaced fractures.